Mezitli: History

-As of 2021 approximately 20% of Mersin citizens are living in Mezitli.
+The town municipality was established in 1968.
+In 2008 the district Mezitli was created from part of the former central district of Mersin, along with the districts Akdeniz, Toroslar and Yenişehir.
+At the same time, the former municipalities Davultepe, Tece and Kuyuluk were absorbed into the municipality of Mezitli.
+At the 2013 Turkish local government reorganisation, the rural part of the district was integrated into the municipality, the villages becoming neighbourhoods.

 Living

 Mezitli is known as a district of middle class residences.
 Most of Mezitli citizens are either retired or active working people.
 (Most of business offices are in the other municipalities of Mersin.)